 - Travel early or late.
 Flying early in the morning or late in the day could mean lower rates and a higher likelihood of departing and arriving on time.
 And flying early allows you plenty of time for delays and cancellations.

 - Score holiday savings.
-Check alternate airports, connecting flights rather than a nonstop and flying on Thanksgiving or Christmas Day to help save you money.
+Check alternate airports, connecting flights rather than a nonstop, and flying on Thanksgiving or Christmas Day to help save you money.
 Avoid flying the Sunday after a holiday if you can because tickets on those high-demand days are usually the most expensive.

 - Track your flight.
 Download your airline’s app but also look for apps such as FlightAware that track flight status and delays.
-You can also visit the airport website, such as Baltimore-Washington Thurgood Marshall International Airport, for arrivals and departures information.
+You can also visit the airport website's directly to see arrivals and departures information.

 - Book holiday trains early.
 Thanksgiving is the busiest time for train travel, and some trains do sell out.
 In general, prices increase substantially closer to the travel date at any time of year.
 If you’re planning a train ride on Amtrak, for example, it’s recommended you buy tickets as soon as they are available (11 months before scheduled departure).
-Amtrak’s booking tool is handy, and you should look at the site’s Deals & Promotions section.
+Amtrak’s booking tool is handy; check the site’s Deals & Promotions section.

 - Study car rentals.
-Book about six months to six weeks ahead to avoid a limited choice of vehicles during the holidays.
-To save money, use your NEA member discount through NEA Travel or check general travel sites as well as car-rental agencies.
+Book about six months to no less than six weeks ahead to avoid a limited choice of vehicles during the holidays.
+To save money, use your NEA member discount through NEA Travel, or check general travel sites as well as car-rental agencies.
 You can even call to ask about discounts.
-The number of days of your rental counts toward your costs, too: It may be cheaper to pay for a weekly rate rather than rent for a few days, and mid-week rates are often cheaper than weekend rates.
+The number of days of your rental counts toward your costs, too: It may be cheaper to pay for a weekly rate rather than to rent a vehicle for only a few days, and mid-week rates are often cheaper than weekend rates.

 Road trip strategies